 In the US the majority of the population is indebted for life and at an early age because universities are very expensive and many students are forced to take out loans.

-The result is that most people are obsessed with earning more money and getting rid of their debts as soon as possible, which, on the other hand, doesn’t surprise me at all.
+The result is that most people are obsessed with earning more money and getting rid of their debts as soon as possible.

 I don’t think anyone had asked you this question before.

 It’s a question that creates an immense curiosity because, if you think about money from time to time, as is the case of 90% of the population, you’ll want to continue reading.

 Leads (or introductions) that connect with the reader

 If you’ve managed to get the person who has landed on your website, SM post or has opened your email, continue reading after the headline, you need to keep creating interest with the lead.

 The most important thing about the lead is to create empathy.